scality/Zenko-RFCs/utapi/DESIGN.md

 #### Redis

-Utapi uses Redis to cache events before inserting them into Warp10.
+Utapi uses Redis to cache events before inserting them into Warp 10.
 This is to reduce write overhead as batch inserts are more efficient.
 Each event is JSON serialized and stored in a key.
 Based on its timestamp the event is then sharded into a 10 second block and its key is added to a corresponding Set.